Minimum $\Phi$-distance estimators for finite mixing measures: Introduction

-Another noteworthy, perhaps deeper aspect, of our general theory for the minimum $\Phi$-distance estimator is illuminated by the dual and separate roles that $\Phi$ plays.
-On the one hand, $\Phi$ in its role as the class of test functions has to be sufficiently rich to enable the identification of the mixing measure --- this is related to the condition of strong identifiability employed in the existing literature \cite{chen1995optimal,nguyen2013convergence,ho2019singularity,heinrich2018strong}.
+Another noteworthy, perhaps deeper aspect, of our general theory for the minimum $\Phi$-distance estimator is illuminated by the dual and separate roles that the class $\Phi$ of test functions plays.
+On the one hand, $\Phi$ has to be sufficiently rich to enable the identification of the mixing measure --- this is related to the condition of strong identifiability employed in the existing literature \cite{chen1995optimal,Rousseau-Mengersen-11, nguyen2013convergence,ho2019singularity,heinrich2018strong}.
 On the other hand, since the mixing measure is not observed directly --- only samples of the mixture distributions are given from which the elements in $\Phi$ can be estimated.
 Thus $\Phi$ has to be sufficiently small if the distance is to be evaluated efficiently from the empirical data.
-Exploiting the balance between these two forces allows one to design suitable $\Phi$ classes, as well as obtain a sharp analysis of the corresponding estimator under more intrinsic identification conditions which are shown to be weaker than the more standard strong identifiability conditions considered in the literature.
+Exploiting the balance between these two forces --- one is theoretical and another computational --- allows one to design suitable $\Phi$ classes, as well as obtain a sharp analysis of the corresponding estimator under intrinsic identification conditions.
+In fact, such conditions are shown to be weaker than the more standard strong identifiability conditions considered in the literature. \myred{To the best of our knowledge, we are the first to weaken the standard strong identifiability condition in the literature.
+This relaxation is particularly useful when the function class $\Phi$ is chosen to be of finite cardinality.
+Usefulness of this relaxation is demonstrated by method of moments, and also by studying the mixture of Bernoulli/multinomial distributions, which outperforms the existing results in the literature \cite{manole2021estimating}.}

+\myred{One key technical inequality we established is the following: for any two mixing measures $G,H$ in some suitable space,

+By choosing a suitable function class $\myF$, $\sup_{\myf\in \myF} \left|\int \myf dG - \int \myf dH \right|$ represents the distance between two mixture densities, and thus the above characterizes precisely the information geometry of mixture models in terms of the moment difference between the corresponding mixing measures, $\mbf_{2k-1}(G,H)$.
+Moreover, the moment difference is further bounded below by the Wasserstein distance.
+We note that related inequalities are obtained for Gaussian mixture models \cite[Theorem 4.2]{doss2020optimal}, but such inequalities for general mixture models are new, to the best of our knowledge. } \myred{The new inequality above also proposes to use moment difference as a candidate to measure the mixing measure estimation errors in the sense that moment difference captures the local information of finite mixture models, and it also yields the popular Wasserstein distance errors in the literature.}